jmodjeska/pgplus-aiyu/README.md

      |___________,'    0.0.0.0
     ] {UberLogIn} aiyu enters UberWorld

-    .ai Good afternoon!
+    $ .ai Good afternoon!
       You exclaim to aiyu 'Good afternoon!'

-    $ > aiyu asks of you 'Good afternoon!
+    > aiyu asks of you 'Good afternoon!
 How may I assist you today?'

+    $ .ai Give me a life plan in 20 words or less
+      You tell aiyu 'Give me a life plan in 20 words or less'

+    > aiyu tells you 'Study hard, follow your passions, work hard, strive for excellence, show kindness, seek adventure, and love deeply.'

+    $ .ai Give me a crazy life plan in 20 words or less You tell aiyu 'Give me a crazy life plan in 20 words or less'

+    > aiyu tells you 'Take risks, break rules, chase experiences, embrace chaos, defy expectations, and leave a lasting impact on the world.'

+    $ .ai Give me a ridiculous life plan in 20 words or less You tell aiyu 'Give me a ridiculous life plan in 20 words or less'

+    > aiyu tells you 'Spend all your money on bubble wrap, become a professional couch potato, and travel the world on a unicycle.'
 ````

 ## You Will Need